When you wish upon a star

 We started with Space Mountain.
 Having entered the Standby line, it felt like a FastPass+ line, since virtually no one was in line yet!
-Since we basically owned the line, we walked through the desolate, glancing at various different space stations on the way.
+Since we basically owned the line, we walked through the desolate line, glancing at various different space stations on the way.

 Moments later, we boarded the cars and we were off.
 The coaster went through some light filled tunnels and it was just as fun as I remembered it.

 After Space Mountain, we hurried over to Walt Disney’s Carousel of Progress.
 This was another attraction that I went on 23 years ago.
 And as a fun fact, Disney presented this attraction at the GE Pavilion during the 1964 World’s Fair.

 Having seen the whole the whole attraction again, I was very pleased that they didn’t change a thing.
 I saw the attraction back in 1996, and since 1993, Act 4 is still the same.